-Vietnamese street food is famous, and it was an aspect of the culture I was excited to explore.
+Vietnamese street food is famous, and I was excited to explore this aspect of the culture.
 My friend Nick, whose wedding Kel and I attended, organized a Saigon street food tour.

 Table of Contents